braph-software/BRAPH-2/tutorials/developers/dev_measure/readme.md

 > . . . . .
 > ````
 >
-> ①List of properties that are excluded from testing.
+> ① List of properties that are excluded from testing.
 >
-> ②Test for `GraphWU`.
+> ② Test for `GraphWU`.
 Similar tests should be implemented for each graph compatible with the measure.
 >
-> ③assings a low test execution probability.
+> ③ assigns a low test execution probability.
 >
-> ④is the expected value of the measure calculated by external means.
+> ④ is the expected value of the measure calculated by external means.
 >
-> ⑤creates the graph.
+> ⑤ creates the graph.
 >
-> ⑥creates the measure.
+> ⑥ creates the measure.
 >
-> ⑦tests that the value of the measure coicides with its expected value.
+> ⑦ tests that the value of the measure coicides with its expected value.
 >
-> ⑧extracts the measure from the graph.
+> ⑧ extracts the measure from the graph.
 >
-> ⑧tests that the value of the measure extracted from the graph coicides with its expected value.
+> ⑧ tests that the value of the measure extracted from the graph coicides with its expected value.
 >

 %%%%% %%%%% %%%%% %%%%% %%%%%